 From Estuaries to the Deep Sea . . .

-Oregon State University is proud to announce the availability of paid research internships for 20 students during each summer.
-Ten students will be located at the Hatfield Marine Science Center (HMSC) on the Pacific coast in Newport and another 10 located at the College of Earth, Ocean, and Atmospheric Sciences (CEOAS) in Corvallis.
+Oregon State University is proud to announce the availability of paid research internships for 20-24 students during each summer.
+10-12 students will be located at the Hatfield Marine Science Center (HMSC) on the Pacific coast in Newport and another 10-12 located at the College of Earth, Ocean, and Atmospheric Sciences (CEOAS) in Corvallis.

 Funded by the National Science Foundation, the Research Experience for Undergraduates (REU) program offers students the unique opportunity to work on individual research projects, and participate in group field trips, seminars and science colloquia over a 10-week period at CEOAS and HMSC under the guidance of university and research agency scientists, who serve as mentors.

-The Research Experience for Undergraduates program runs from June 13th to August 20th, 2016 at both the Hatfield Marine Science Center (HMSC) in Newport and at the College of Earth, Ocean and Atmospheric Sciences (CEOAS) in Corvallis.
-Out-of-state travel, on-site housing at OSU or HMSC and a weekly stipend ($615) are provided.
+The Research Experience for Undergraduates program runs from June 18 - August 24, 2019 at both the Hatfield Marine Science Center (HMSC) in Newport and at the College of Earth, Ocean and Atmospheric Sciences (CEOAS) in Corvallis.
+Out-of-state travel, on-site housing at OSU or HMSC and a student stipend ($6000) are provided.

 HMSC offers a particularly broad range of undergraduate research opportunities and applications in marine and estuarine science.
 We welcome applications from students with backgrounds and interests in any of these areas, including biology, chemistry, earth science, physics, mathematics, computer science, or engineering majors.
 CEOAS offers research opportunities in ocean ecology and biogeochemistry, marine geology, sedimentology, and paleoclimatology, geophysics, physical oceanography and autonomous ocean observing, and geomicrobiology.